Solar power in the European Union

-Solar power consists of photovoltaics (PV) and solar thermal energy in the European Union.
+Solar power consists of photovoltaics (PV) and solar thermal energy in the European Union (EU).

-In 2010, the €2.6 billion European solar heating sector consisted of small and medium-sized businesses, generated 17.3 terawatt-hours (TWh) of energy, employed 33,500 workers, and created one new job for every 80 kW of added capacity.
+In 2010, the €2.6 billion European solar heating sectors consisted of small and medium-sized businesses, generated 17.3 terawatt-hours (TWh) of energy, employed 33,500 workers, and created one new job for every 80 kW of added capacity.

+Solar energy, the fastest-growing energy source in the EU, saw an 82% cost reduction between 2010 and 2020.
+Solar capacity expanded from 164.19 GW in 2021 to an estimated 259.99 GW by 2023.

+In 2022, four EU member states—Spain, Germany, Poland, and the Netherlands—ranked among the top 10 globally for additional solar capacity installed in the preceding year.

-During 2011, an additional 21.9 gigawatts (GW) of photovoltaics systems were connected to the grid in the European Union, a steep increase from 13.4 GW in 2010.
-Turnover of the European PV market amounted to approximately €36 billion for this period.
+During 2023, an additional 55.9 gigawatts (GW) of photovoltaics systems were connected to the grid in the European Union, taking cumulative capacity to 263 GW.
+2023 also saw a record high 9.1% of EU electricity generation coming from solar power.

+EU solar energy strategy

+The EU's solar energy capacity increased significantly from 164.19 GW in 2021 to 259.99 GW by 2023, with employment in the sector growing from 466,000 workers in 2021 to 648,100 by the end of 2022, representing a 39% increase.
+These developments are part of the REPowerEU plan, which targets over 320 GW of solar photovoltaic capacity by 2025 and nearly 600 GW by 2030.
+The growth in jobs suggests the possibility of exceeding 1 million solar workers by 2025, ahead of previous estimates for 2030.

+In support of its solar energy strategy, the EU has implemented three key initiatives.
+Firstly, the European Solar Rooftops Initiative aims to increase solar installations on buildings.
+Secondly, the EU Large-Scale Skills Partnership targets the skills gap in the renewable sector.
+Lastly, the EU Solar PV Industry Alliance focuses on enhancing solar manufacturing capacity within the EU.

 Photovoltaic solar power

 In 2012, photovoltaic systems with a total capacity of 17.2 gigawatt (GW) were connected to the grid in Europe, less than in 2011, when 22.4 GW had been installed.
 In terms of total installed capacity, according to EPIA's 2012-report, Europe still led the way with more than 70 GW, or 69% of worldwide capacity, producing 85 TWh of electricity annually.
 This energy volume is sufficient to power the supply needs of over 20 million households.

 In 2011, solar photovoltaic continued its growth trend and Italy was the top market for the year, with 9.3 GW connected, followed by Germany (7.5 GW).
 These two markets were followed by France (1.7 GW) and the United Kingdom (784 MW).
 In terms of cumulative capacity, Germany with more than 24 GW, is the leading country in Europe, followed by Italy, with more than 12 GW.
 PV is now a significant part of Europe's electricity mix, producing 2% of the demand in the EU and roughly 4% of peak demand.